hasanmansur/hasanmansur/README.md

 I enjoy working for solving real life problems, and not opinionated on tools and technology stack.
 I am a self motivated & well organized team player.
 When I am not working - I am a complete family man.
 I like to watch movies, read books and play with my kid :-)

-## Happy to share
+## Happy to share 🔭
 - our paper, "AidUI: Toward Automated Recognition of Dark Patterns in User Interfaces" has been accepted to appear in the proceedings of the 45th IEEE/ACM International Conference on Software Engineering (ICSE 2023), the premier conference of Software Engineering.
-Alhamdulillah.🔭
+Alhamdulillah.
+In this paper, we introduce AidUI, a novel automated approach that uses computer vision and natural language processing techniques to recognize a set of visual and textual cues in application screenshots that signify the presence of ten unique UI deceptive designs (aka dark patterns), allowing for their detection, classification, and localization.
+- Pre-print of the paper is available here: https://lnkd.in/eY-mV2FN

 <!-- ## What I am up to right now 🔭
 - I am working on a research project **AidUI** - a novel automated approach for detecting deceptive